rzurad/waveform/README.md

 **Description**

     Waveform uses ffmpeg and libpng to read an audio file and output a png image of the waveform representing the audio file's contents.
+Any audio container/codec combination that can be read by your build of ffmpeg should be supported.

     The fidelity of the produced waveform will be determined by the dimensions of the output png.
 Larger images will have more waveform